chrsoo/handybars/macros/README.md

-# Handybars Attribute
+# Overview

-This is an attribute macro that implements the `Into<Value>` trait for annotated structs and enums used with [Handybars](https://github.com/0x00002a/handybars).
+This is an attribute macro that implements the `Into<Value>` trait for annotated structs and enums to be used with [Handybars](https://github.com/0x00002a/handybars).
 Please refer to the main [Handybars crate](https://github.com/0x00002a/handybars) for information on how to use!

-## Implementation Notes
+# Implementation Notes
 Annotating an enum or a struct with `#[handybars_value]` generates `Into<Value>` implementations for the item.

-For example, the following enum...
+For example, the `#[handybars_value]` attribute on the enum:
 ```rust
 #[handybars_value]
 enum SimpleEnumProp {